couchbase-examples/nextjs-quickstart/README.md

 ## Update environment variables appropriately

 We've included a `.env.local.example` file with blank values for you to copy into a file called `.env.local` and fill in the values.
+We've also included a `.env.default` file for testing and running in GitPod.
+In most cases, you can ignore the default config file.
 - `COUCHBASE_USERNAME` - The username of an authorized user on your cluster.
 Follow [these instructions](https://docs.couchbase.com/cloud/clusters/manage-database-users.html#create-database-credentials) to create database credentials on Capella
 - `COUCHBASE_PASSWORD` - The password that corresponds to the user specified above
 - `COUCHBASE_ENDPOINT` - The Couchbase endpoint to connect to.
 Use `localhost` for a local/Docker cluster, or the Wide Area Network address for a Capella instance (formatted like `cb.<xxxxxx>.cloud.couchbase.com`)